Brussels, Ontario: History

 Brussels was settled in 1854, when William Ainley purchased 200 acres of land alongside the Maitland River.
 Originally, Ainley named the settlement after himself, and it was known as Ainleyville until it was incorporated as Brussels in 1872.

 The Ronald Streamer, a piece of firefight equipment, was made in Brussels.

-Under the government of former Premier Mike Harris, it was amalgamated into the Municipality of Huron East on January 1, 2001.
+On January 1, 2001, it was amalgamated with Grey Township, McKillop Township, Tuckersmith Township and the village of Seaforth into the Municipality of Huron East.

 Geography

-Brussels is located in the Municipality of Huron East; however, the town lies on the municipal border to the Municipality of Morris-Turnberry.
-Both of these municipalities are located in Huron County, Ontario.
+Brussels is located in the Huron East, and lies on the municipal border with the Morris-Turnberry; both municipalities are located in Huron County.

 The town is split by two Huron County roads; 12 and 16.
-Huron County Road 12, called Turnberry Street (in-town) and Brussels Line (out-of-town) runs north-south through the town while Huron County Road 16 runs west-east through the town with a distinct name depending on the direction.
+Huron County Road 12, called Turnberry Street (in-town) and Brussels Line (out-of-town) runs north–south through the town while Huron County Road 16 runs west–east through the town with a distinct name depending on the direction.
 The road is named Morris Road (out-of-town) or Orchard Line (in-town) when traveling west from the town; the road is named Newry Road (out-of-town) or Queen Street (in-town) when travelling east from the town.

-The Maitland River runs through the town in a south to north direction which has resulted in the construction of a dam in the in community.
+The Maitland River runs through the town in a south to north direction which has resulted in the construction of a dam in the community.
 The river and low-land areas of the dam typically floods every spring from increased rainfall and snow melt.

 Brussels is 85 km north of London and 69 km west of Kitchener.
 It is also 39 km east of the closest coastal community, Goderich on the shorelines of Lake Huron.

 As Brussels is a rural community, farmland surrounds the town on all sides with scattered bushes amongst the fields.

 Climate

-Brussels consists of humid continental climate with four distinct seasons.
+Brussels consists of a humid continental climate with four distinct seasons.
 The climate generally falls into the Dfb climate subtype.